scottferg/django-c2dm/README.md

     AUTH_TOKEN = 'YOUR_PUSH_ACCOUNT_AUTH_TOKEN'

-ClientLogin token for your push account.
+Where YOUR_PUSH_ACCOUNT_AUTH_TOKEN is the ClientLogin token for your push account.

+And then add django_c2dm to your INSTALLED_APPS.

 You can retrieve the ClientLogin token for your push account via cURL: